mkiesinger/mimaFPGA/README.md

 ## Advanced description of the MIMA architecture
 This implementation strictly follows the specifications that were provided in the lectures and tutorials taught at the KIT.
-Even the micro instructions are the original ones and not optimized, though this might be adressed in the future.
+Even the micro instructions are the original ones and not optimized, though this might be addressed in the future.
 This way it is ensured that the implemented processor closely represents the capabilities of the one that is taught in the lectures.
-Also it is easier using the monitoring suite to follow what is happening.
+In addition it is easier using the monitoring suite to follow what is happening.

 ### Execution cycle
-The first micro instructions executed are located starting from address 0 in the micro instruction rom, which is the FETCH function.
+The first micro instructions executed are located starting from address 0 in the micro instruction ROM, which is the FETCH function.
 It will load the next machine instruction from memory into the IR.
-After an instruction fetch, the next micro instruction to be executet resides at adress 255.
-This instruction is special, as the control unit will now look up the function entry point of the micro funtion, which is located somewhere in the micro instruction rom and execute the first instruction of that function next.
-The function entry points are stored in the function entry rom and looked up based off the OpCode of the machine instruction that was just loaded in the IR.
+After an instruction fetch, the next micro instruction to be executed resides at address 255.
+This instruction is special, as the control unit will now look up the function entry point of the micro function, which is located somewhere in the micro instruction ROM and execute the first instruction of that function next.
+The function entry points are stored in the function entry ROM and looked up based off the OpCode of the machine instruction that was just loaded in the IR.
 From there on the function will be executed and finally jump back to the FETCH function.

 ### Micro instruction format

-The micro instructions are the instructions controlling which registers can write to the bus, read from the bus, control the alu operations and send read or write requests to the memory.
+The micro instructions are the instructions controlling which registers can write to the bus, read from the bus, control the ALU operations and send read or write requests to the memory.
 Each micro instruction also has a NEXT_ADDR field specifying the address of the next micro instruction to be executed.
 The micro instruction is a 28 bit wide vector where every bit has a specific function, as described below.